Equality and Diversity policy: Transgender and gender reassignment

 We understand that there will be times when an adult may be transitioning from female whilst in membership and they may be experiencing a great amount of change and uncertainty.
 Flexibility and discretion must be used whilst in conversation with the person about any potential changes to their role in guiding and any decisions about how these changes take place should be jointly agreed.
 More information on volunteer roles in guiding.

-Additional guidance has been produced to help support our trans members to attend residential events.
+Additional guidance has been produced to help leaders and volunteers to support our trans members.

 Published: 11 January 2017